TaitoUnited/taito-charts/README.md

 ## Making changes to an existing chart

 1. Make some changes to the chart.
-You can test the changes locally by mounting `taito-charts` directory in taito-cli container:
+You can test the changes locally by mounting `taito-charts` directory in taito-cli container in `taito` bash script:

     ```
     -v ${taito_home_path}/projects/taito-charts:/taito-charts